seregazhuk/seregazhuk.github.io_old/_posts/2016-05-21-laravel-multi-auth.md

 // ...
 {% endhighlight %}

-In `guards` array we are referencing to `providers` array, which is in the save config file below. `providers` define which driver and model class we are going to use for authentication.
-Driver can be either eloquent or database or any custom driver.
+In `guards` array, we are referencing to `providers` array, which is in the save config file below. `providers` define which driver and model class we are going to use for authentication.
+The driver can be either eloquent or database or any custom driver.
 We must change it accordingly:

 {% highlight php %}